tprasadtp/ubuntu-post-install/README.md

 > It is possible that there might be some errors specific to your setup.
 Please report if so.
 It is **Strongly** advised to try install apps and deb files in simulate mode first before proceeding with actual installation.

 Use this script with caution!
 Though I have tested it on VMs and Travis something might break in your setup.
 Check the logs if script appears to be stuck.

+### Changelogs

+#### _v3.2_
+  - Drop CI tests on Trusty Its painful to maintain lists for Trusty as many PPAs and packages are not available or have a different name.
+Trusty is still supported but Travis CI tests will not be run on Trusty as host or in container.
+So use it with caution.
+End user will probably change the list anyway so it doesn't matter.
+  - Switch to submodules for data directory
+  - List files have their own repo now.

+#### _v3.1_
+ ##### Added Support for Ubuntu Bionic Beaver
+  - Added Support for Upcoming Ubuntu release bionic.
+  - Added an option to use repository for last stable release on bionic.
+  - Use Ubuntu Base 18.04 LTS (Bionic Beaver) daily build to build docker image.
+  - Allow Bionic tests to fail on Travis CI.
+  - Dockerfiles & tests for bionic.
+  - Inform in script if running on Upcoming release.
+  - Drop google-cloud-sdk from fix_repo_not_available.
+Use `--pre-release` if using beta/alpha Ubuntu release.
+  - Add Visual studio to repos instead of deb files
+  - Rename logging directory to after-effects

+#### _v3.0_

+**Following Changes are in v3.0**

+* ##### Confirmation dialogs
+  - Add Confirmation dialog using whiptail for Actions like Adding PPA, Repositories, Installing Apps, and Deb files
+  - Provide an option via command line to bypass the confirmation dialog for ci and automated environments or when its too annoying

+* #### Improvements to Simulate option
+  - If the simulate option is selected then Only calculate the upgrade but do not perform upgrade.
+  - Added improved Simulate options.
+Helpful when just want to change somethings and test scripts without really downloading and installing packages
+  - Simulate option is by default false and can be toggled by passing `-s` or `--simulate` while running the script via command line
+* #### Partner repositories and Derivatives
+  - Do not Enable Canonical Partner repositories in Ubuntu derivatives as they are enabled in installer or are different than Ubuntu.
+This leaves Partner repositories as they were before
+* #### Purge Unwanted Packages
+  - Fix a bug in PPA purge function where it would wait for user confirmation
+  - Add a feature to purge not required packages, usually games and boaltware which comes preloaded  with the install.
+It is necessary to pass a flag `-d` via command line to purge them while running the script since its dangerous
+* ##### Logs & Console messages
+  - Improved logging .
+Redirecting errors and adding time-stamps works better.
+* ##### Travis CI and Docker Testing
+  - Added Dockerfiles used for test cases since base Ubuntu image does not have few necessary packages (`ping, wget, lsb-release, whiptail, iputils-ping`) and configuration required.
+Since most of these are bound to present on Ubuntu/Ubuntu Server/ Ubuntu derivatives it is not necessary to add them in the script.
+  - Added Docker and Travis CI detection .
+Now the logs will indicate if the script is running in Container or Travis CI
+  - Test Script on Travis CI in parallel using jobs.
+  - Test Script on Trusty using Travis Host
+  - Test Script on Xenial, Artful and Zesty using Docker image build using Dockerfiles.
+* #### Others
+  - Fixed Bugs
+  - Fixed Typos and spell errors
+  - Fixed a bug where exiting script via pressing escape would cause message to be printed twice
+  - Improved exit status handling

+#### _v2.0_
+  - Complete rewrite from scratch
+  - Improvements in logging and console output
+  - Reduced verbosity in terminal output
+  - Flexible with packages and deb files
+  - Reduced complex dependencies
+  - Easy to configure
+  - Add Simulate install option for installing deb files and apps.
+Easier to test scripts now .

+#### _v1.0_
+  * Initial upload.

 [![Analytics](https://ga-beacon.prasadt.com/UA-101760811-3/github/ubuntu-post-install?flat)](https://prasadt.com/google-analytics-beacon)